nwg-piotr/nwgcc/examples/CLI_LABEL.md

 **Do not forget to set the refresh rate** accordingly.
 You probably wouldn't like to check the weather once a second.
 Set the refresh rate to 0 to disable periodical script execution.

-Surely every one-liner may just execute some more complex, external script.

 ## Default command

 Prints 'Linux <kernel-release>'.